mnapoli/gh-pages-compiler/doc/getting-started.md

 * you can use a public *gh-pages-compiler* hosting (coming soon)
 * you can install [*gh-pages-compiler* on your own server](doc/install)

+## Set up the hook

+Now the server is set up, Github will need to call that server every time you commit.

+This is very simple, just configure a [post-receive web hook](https://help.github.com/post-receive-hooks/).

 ## Set up your project

-Once *gh-pages-compiler* is configured with your project:

 - **Create a `gh-pages` branch** on your repository (if it doesn't exist)